HITS-MCM/bachelor_thesis_jk/README.md

 ## Analysis TRAPP:

-The folder contains all outputs from the performed analyses and files that summarize the generated data.
+The folder contain all outputs from the performed analyses and files that summarize the generated data.
 Furthermore, it contains the used python environments and the python/R/jupyter scripts which were used to generate and analyze the data.
 README files were included as well for further instructions.
-THE README_folder_inf.txt contains information about the folder structures.